BooneyBeCoding/final_project/README.md

 # final_project

 ## RESEARCH QUESTION AND PROPOSAL:

+Social Media represents an incredible source of data, provided directly from people with a minimum of filters in realtime.
+There has been a massive increase in volume in recent years.

+But most of the data is “analog” natural language spoken person-to-person.
+Language has a lot of subtly and nuance; hard for computers to interpret.
+	⁃	Even limited frame, eg. Siri/Alexa, much less conversations/comments.

+Still, too valuable for companies to ignore.
+Applications include:
+	⁃	Market Research
+	⁃	Troubleshooting
+	⁃	Failure/Fielding Analysis
+	⁃	Content Filtering (eg YouTube)
+	⁃	Etc.

+“We would like to investigate whether or not natural language social media posts (represented by the titles of Reddit posts from three related subreddits) can be classified by a Machine Learning model, after the title strings have been converted into a multi element numerical string by the open source VADER sentiment analysis package.
+The theory is that the different subreddits, even on a similar topic, have different cultures, and therefore a different “feel” to the kinds of posts that are successful.
+We want to see if VADER can pick up on these difference, and if so, if they can be combined with Machine Learning as a simple first pass classification filter.”

 - The 3 most prominent subreddits whose communities are built around the topic of stock market investing each have different constructions of culture.
 - By running a sentiment-gauging cross-analysis over the headline/title of posts of each, can we teach a Machine Learning model to discern which of the subreddits was most likely the subreddit of origin?